wsuh60/okc_nlp_project/README.md

-# okc_nlp_project
-NLP Clustering Project for OkCupid's Dataset
+# NLP Clustering Project for OkCupid's Dataset

 OkCupid matches people by asking a lot of questions and assigning weights based on importance.
 However, I was curious if one could cluster or match people by their essay responses.
 OkCupid asks users to describe themselves as well and in this dataset, it asked the following questions: essay0- My self summary